 We love each other very much, and staying angry was never worth it.

 Holding things in, letting them fester inside of you is possibly one of the worst things you could do to yourself.

 It hurts you emotionally and physically, and it can hurt your relationships with others, where the communication of your thoughts and problems will make your relationships healthier and stronger.

-We would love to hear your thoughts, let us know how this post benefited you on your walk today.
+I would love to hear your thoughts, let me know how this post benefited you on your walk today.

 And as always, have an awesome and healthy day!